MCL Tear Moselle, MO

 • Contact Sports: Football, soccer, and hockey players in Moselle, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear